Dhruvi111/AI_in_Action_code/README.md

 ## Introduction

-This repository contains a Jupyter Notebook file (pdf_text_analysis.ipynb) that demonstrates how to extract text from a PDF file, split it into manageable chunks, convert the chunks into numerical vectors using OpenAI GPT-3 embeddings, and perform question-answering tasks on the PDF content.
+This repository contains a  Notebook file (pdf_text_analysis.ipynb) that demonstrates how to extract text from a PDF file, split it into manageable chunks, convert the chunks into numerical vectors using OpenAI GPT-3 embeddings, and perform question-answering tasks on the PDF content.

 ## Prerequisites

 Before running the notebook, ensure you have the following:

-* Access to Google Colab or a local Jupyter Notebook environment
+* Access to Google Colab or a local  Notebook environment
 * An API key from OpenAI for using GPT-3
 * Necessary libraries installed (e.g., PyPDF2, langchain)